 What is hMPV(Human Metapneumovirus)?

 hMPV is a respiratory virus that affects people of all ages.
 It causes a range of illnesses, from mild cold-like symptoms to severe respiratory infections.
-Human Metapneumovirus has gained recognition as a significant cause of respiratory infections worldwide.
+Human Metapneumovirus is now known to be a major cause of respiratory infections around the world.
+In this article, we explore Human Metapneumovirus, including its impact, transmission, and symptoms.

 Source : CNN Health